ViniciusAbrao/turtlebot_nav_manip/README.md

 (in this case the topics are correct defined)

 TERMINAL 2: roslaunch my_object_recognition_pkg darknet_ros_3d.launch
+(the line 4 of this launch file must be changed to the topic /camera/rgb/image_raw, also in the file simulation_ws/src/yolo_tc/darknet_ros/darknet_ros/config/ros.yaml) ps.: the wheights of YOLO are selected in the launch file, line 15 = darknet_ros/config/yolov2-tiny.yaml.

 Extract Position (must be improved):
 - rosrun my_object_recognition_pkg yolo_3d_data_extraction.py